 Use Case: Privileged Access Abuse

 Gurucul Risk Analytics can identify and send an alert when a systems administrator is discovered running a non-approved application.
 Gurucul Risk Analytics examines and classifies web traffic.
 When a non-approved application is being run by an unauthorized user account, the event is flagged.
 If desired, an alert can be sent.
-In this way, Gurucul Risk Analytics can quickly detect when a systems administrator is running a non-approved application and alert your investigative team to initiate action to prevent possible damage to critical company data assets.
+In this way, Gurucul Risk Analytics can quickly detect when a systems administrator is running a non-approved application.
+It can alert your investigative team to initiate action to prevent possible damage to critical company data assets.

 This is a very powerful capability, especially in instances with cloud computing, where there’s far less monitoring of user account activity.
 Gurucul Risk Analytics can catch systems administrators in the act of elevating their own or others account privileges in the cloud, and identify where they are misusing those privileges.
 Linear Regression is perfect for Google G-Suite Admin monitoring.
 You can catch system administrators who create accounts, elevate privileges, and make company documents public so they’re available for download by anyone from anywhere.
-This type of online behavior is definitely anomalous and very risky.
+Certainly, this type of online behavior is anomalous and very risky.

 What are the Benefits of Linear Regression?